CPEEP

 You are here:

-The California Preschool Energy Efficiency Program (CPEEP) helps center-based child care and preschool facilities in the Southern California Edison and Pacific Gas & Electric service areas be healthier, greener and save money on energy bills—all for free.
+The California Preschool Energy Efficiency Program (CPEEP) helps center-based child care and preschool facilities in the Pacific Gas and Electric Company (PG&E) service area be healthier, greener and save money on energy bills—all for free.

-CPEEP replaces older, energy-intensive equipment at eligible child care centers with energy–efficient upgrades that can reduce operating costs.
-Eligible licensed center-based child care facilities include Head Start, state-contracted and private centers served by Southern California Edison and Pacific Gas & Electric.
+CPEEP replaces older, energy-intensive equipment at child care centers with energy–efficient upgrades that can help reduce operating costs.
+Eligible licensed center-based child care facilities include, but are not limited to, Head Start, state-contracted and private centers served by PG&E.

 Results

-In three years, CPEEP has provided 1,300 child care centers with grants for energy audits and retrofits.
-These centers serve more than 85,000 children in California.
+Since 2006, CPEEP has provided energy audits and retrofits to 2,065 child care centers.
+These centers serve more than 95,000 children in California.
 Centers that have received CPEEP grants:

 How It Works